openfoodfacts/openfoodfacts-infrastructure/docs/matomo.md

    You can also see section below [How to monitor tracking jobs](#how-to-monitor-tracking-jobs).

 3. incomplete graph might also come from archive processing.
+   Sometimes, in this case, scaling down to days might show you right results, whereas you get incomplete result at the week or month level.

    See [How to monitor archive jobs](#how-to-monitor-archive-jobs).